isomerpages/nlb-biblioasia/_oct-to-dec-2012/iremembermagazines: Our Love Affair With Magazines.md

   their own.
 Magazines appeal to readers through visuals and text, offering many hours of reading pleasure.
 ---
-#### In this digital age, the love for print magazines still thrives as a reading format to delight readers who browse, borrow, or even buy copies of their own.
+#### In this digital age, the love for print magazines still thrives as a reading format to delight readers who browse, borrow or even buy copies of their own.
 Magazines appeal to readers through visuals and text, offering many hours of reading pleasure.

 <img style="width:50%;" src="/images/Vol%208%20issue%203/Iremembersg/Her%20World.jpg">
- <div style="background-color: white;">Debut issue of <i>Her World,</i> the first locally produced woman’s magazine for Singapore readers. <i>All rights reserved.
+ <div style="background-color: white;">Debut issue of <i>Her World,</i> the first locally produced women’s magazine for Singapore readers. <i>All rights reserved.
 Singapore Press Holdings, 1960.</i></div>

-This year alone saw the launch of new magazines in Singapore, such as *Her World Fit & Fab* (SPH Magazines), *August Woman* (Burda Singapore), *Esquire Singapore* (Mongoose Publishing), *Nylon Singapore* (MPG Media), and *EX* (Expat Living Publications).
+This year saw the launch of many new magazines in Singapore, such as *Her World Fit &amp; Fab* (SPH Magazines), *August Woman* (Burda Singapore), *Esquire Singapore* (Mongoose Publishing), *Nylon Singapore* (MPG Media) and *EX* (Expat Living Publications).

-The *iremembermagazines* exhibition is a celebration of magazines, taking older Singaporeans down memory lane as they revisit the magazines they used to enjoy.
+The "iremembermagazines" exhibition is a celebration of magazines, taking older Singaporeans down memory lane as they revisit the magazines they used to enjoy.
 The exhibits also offer younger Singaporeans fascinating and surprising glimpses of what life was like in days gone by.

 Drawing from the National Library Legal Deposit collection, this exhibition presents the extensive variety of magazines that were published in Singapore since the 1950s, ref lecting the kaleidoscope of interests, passions, cultures, hobbies and artistic endeavours of Singaporeans through the decades.
 These magazines highlight too, the richness and diversity of Singapore’s social and cultural history, and the multicultural and multilingual heritage of her people.
 The exhibits also show how magazines have evolved over the years, vividly capturing the energy and spirit of their times.